awsdocs/aws-freertos-docs/doc_source/integrate-ota-agent.md

 The following is an excerpt of a simple OTA demo that shows how the agent connects to the MQTT broker and initializes the OTA agent\.
 In this example, we configure the demo to use the default OTA completion callback and simply print out some statistics once per second\.
 For brevity, we leave out some details from this demo\.

-For a working example that uses the AWS IoT MQTT broker, see the OTA demo code\.
+For a working example that uses the AWS IoT MQTT broker, see the OTA demo code in the `demos/common/ota` directory\.

 Because the OTA agent is its own task, the intentional one\-second delay in this example affects this application only\.
 It has no impact on the performance of the agent\.